WinCisky/md-preview/README.md

     <a href="https://github.com/WinCisky/md-preview/blob/main/LICENSE"><img src="https://img.shields.io/github/license/WinCisky/md-preview" alt="License"></a>
 </p>

-# JSON Formatter
+# md-preview

-A web-based JSON formatter and validator with automatic repair of malformed JSON.
-Paste any JSON string into the input panel and see it instantly formatted, validated, and — when needed — repaired in the live preview panel.
+A web-based Markdown previewer that renders your Markdown in real time.
+Type or paste on the left, see the rendered output on the right — with syntax highlighting, dark/light mode, scroll sync between panes, and a local revision history saved to IndexedDB.

 ## Features

-- **Live formatting** — Output updates in real time as you type or paste JSON
+- **Live preview** — Rendered Markdown updates in real time as you type or paste
-- **Automatic repair** — Malformed JSON (trailing commas, missing quotes, comments, single quotes, unquoted keys, etc.) is automatically repaired using [`jsonrepair`](https://github.com/martin-martin/json-repair)
-- **Split-pane layout** — Resizable input and preview panels with layout persistence
+- **Split-pane layout** — Resizable input and preview panels; scroll position is synchronized proportionally between the two panes
+- **Syntax highlighting** — Code blocks highlighted with `highlight.js`
+- **Sanitized output** — HTML rendered via DOMPurify for safe rendering
-- **Dark / light mode** — Editor theme follows your system color scheme via [`mode-watcher`](https://github.com/ArnaudBarre/mode-watcher)
+- **Dark / light mode** — Theme follows your system color scheme via [`mode-watcher`](https://github.com/ArnaudBarre/mode-watcher)
-- **Syntax highlighting** — Output rendered with CodeMirror 6 and GitHub light/dark themes
+- **Local revision history** — Documents and their changes are saved to IndexedDB with timestamps, change types (typed/pasted/edit), and per-revision access via URL (`?doc=…&rev=…`)
+- **Download options** — Export as Markdown (`.md`) or PDF (via print dialog)
+- **Paste detection** — Distinguishes full-content paste from inline edits to manage history entries correctly

 ## Getting Started